emaverick2001/PersonalPortfolio/src/content/blog/obsidian-and-plain-text.md

 method of querying… would it look like Emacs?
 Neovim?
 Do we already have it in Unix?

-Tools which work with local plain text, offer a facility for extension, and provide a means of distributing those extensions is an unstoppable combination.
+Tools that work local plain text, offer a facility for extension, and provide a means of distributing those extensions is an unstoppable combination.